RafaelFerSilva/Robot-Framework-Demo/README.md

 ##  **Install Robot Framework and dependencies**

+Clone this repo in your local

+Open the terminal at the root of the project and execute: Ex: ./make_install.sh

-- Script for install Robot Framework and dependencies
+- make_install.sh is a script for install Robot Framework and dependencies
     1. **Update packages**
     2. **Install ChromeDriver**
     3. **Install dependencies**